 We know that all the language of Scouting can be a little overwhelming!
 Here's a guide to help you out.

 Council: The regional office that supports BSA programs and facilities.
-Pack 100 is part of Old Hickory Council (https://www.oldhickorycouncil.org).
+Pack 100 is part of Old Hickory Council (https://www.oldhickorycouncil.org) and the headquarters is in Winston Salem.

-Den: This is your small group.
+Den: This is the small group of Scouts (and their families!) that meet together most often.
 Dens are assigned based on a scout’s current grade level.
 Here’s the breakdown!

 Lions: Kindergarten